enamrik/ObjCMiniORM/README.md

 #####Working with Objects

 ObjCMiniORM will work with any Objective-C object that contains properties.
 Your objects do not need to inherit from a base class.
 To a complish this, ObjCMiniORM depends on certain conventions.
-The most important is that the object must have the same name as the table in the database from which it will be loaded and each object/table must have an integer primary key field named <table-name>id.
+The most important is that the object must have the same name as the table in the database from which it will be loaded and each object/table must have an INTEGER PRIMARY KEY field named <table-name>id.
 This is a very strict convention which is not friendly to greenfield projects.
 Future versions of ObjCMiniORM will provide more ways to override these conventions through configuration.

 Let's create an object: